warp-contracts/warp/README.md

-# RedStone SmartWeave SDK
+# RedStone SmartContracts SDK

-RedStone SmartWeave SDK is the new, rewritten from scratch, SDK implementation proposal for interaction with SmartWeave Contracts.
+RedStone SmartContracts SDK is the new, rewritten from scratch, SDK implementation proposal for interaction with [SmartWeave](https://github.com/ArweaveTeam/SmartWeave) Contracts.
 It has been built with performance (e.g. caching at multiple layers, Arweave calls optimization) and modularity (e.g. ability to use different types of caches, imported from external libraries) in mind.